aodn/reporting/README.md

   * avoid sheryl mount calls (folders are assumed as always mounted).
   * try individual sql queries for 5 times before returning a fail.
-  * may send scheduled emails with attachemnts/logs of the reporting task
+  * allow sending scheduled emails with attachemnts/logs of the reporting task.
-  * may serve a webpage with the reporting status
+  * allow serving a webpage with the reporting status.

 How to run
 ==========